by Toby Dodge

 See Daniel Byman, ‘Sectarianism afflicts the new Middle East’, Survival 56/1, Feb–March 2014, pp. 79–100.

-Nader Hashemi and Dani Postel, Sectarianization: Mapping the New Politics of the Middle East, (Oxford University Press, 2017)
+Nader Hashemi and Danny Postel, Sectarianization: Mapping the New Politics of the Middle East, (Oxford University Press, 2017).

 Other memos in the series: